The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

 The German Spring Offensive, also known as Kaiserschlacht ('Kaiser's Battle') was launched on the 21st of March 1918.

-The German Army made significant advances into France.
-However, despite this, they had suffered heavy casualties.
+During the offensive, the German Army made significant advances into France, but they also had suffered heavy casualties.

-One of the most important military operations of Kaiserschlacht was known as Operation Michael, during which the Germans attacked the British and French lines near Amiens.
+The first, and one of the most important military operations of Kaiserschlacht, was known as Operation Michael, during which the Germans attacked the British and French lines near Amiens.

 They were able to make some initial gains, but they eventually ran into heavy resistance from the Allies.